Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Instead of installing an `abi3` wheel for cryptography, we installed a `cp314t` version-specific wheel.
 It turns out that there is no equivalent to `abi3` for Python 3.14, so `cryptography` uploads a version-specific wheel.

+So this was the design trade-off: enable multithreaded parallelism but increase the complexity of the interpreter and force extensions to explicitly support this new ABI with a new layout for `PyObject`.
+You can read [PEP 703](https://peps.python.org/pep-0703/) and [PEP 779](https://peps.python.org/pep-0779/) for detailed discussions of why it's worth it for CPython to choose complexity over simplicity in this case.

+Please also refer to [Victor Stinner's post](https://vstinner.github.io/free-threading-reference-counting.html) on reference counting in free-threaded Python as well as the [summary of Thomas Wouters' 2026 PyCon talk on LWN](https://lwn.net/SubscriberLink/1078367/eaa511915870fdb2/) for much more detailed discussions of this topic.

+## A New Stable ABI for Python 3.15

+As we saw above, the `PyObject` struct has a different layout on free-threaded Python.
+That means it does not have an ABI that is compatible with the GIL-enabled build.
+In other words, it is not possible to load a compiled extension module targeting the GIL-enabled build on a free-threaded interpreter because lots of things in the C API rely on the layout of `PyObject`.

+Just one example that shows up in every single C extension: the [`PyModuleDef` struct](https://docs.python.org/3/c-api/module.html#c.PyModuleDef).
+For historical reasons, this struct _extends_ the `PyObject` struct.
+That means if `PyObject` has a different size, when CPython loads an extension and accesses data stored on the `PyModuleDef` struct to set up a module object it will access data at the wrong offset.
+Most likely, this will lead to an immediate crash.

 The fact that free-threaded Python 3.13 and 3.14 do not support building extensions for the limited API is a major blocker for some projects.
 The stable ABI allows projects to build one wheel per architecture per release of the project.